Pizza is not just for Dinner - Try my Breakfast Hash Brown Pizza - a crispy golden hash brown base with all your favourite breakfast toppings.

 - When hash brown base is almost cooked.

-- Spread the scrambled egg over the hash brown base
+- Spray this over the cooked hash brown base.

-- Place back in the oven for approx 5 mins until cheese is just melted.
+- Place back in the oven until eggs is cooked to your liking and cheese is melted (approx 7 minutes)

 - Season with salt and black pepper